WELCOME TO FRIENDS OF THE DOGON

 Fighting poverty

-Our first project was sheep-rearing, which is now a self-sustaining enterprise.
-We helped the women buy 45 lambs, which they raised for 6 months and then sold.
+Our first project was sheep-rearing: we helped the women buy 45 lambs, which they raised for 6 months and then sold.
 The money from each sheep sold is divided equally between buying another lamb to raise and providing income to the household that raised it, making the project self-sustainable.
-The total number of sheep bought is already over twice the initial donation.
+This kept providing valuable income until the regional unrest made sheep trade too dangerous to continue, and the project is on hold.

 INTERNALLY DISPLACED PEOPLE